Department of World Languages & Literatures

 SPAN 4390.
 Studies in Spanish Culture, Language, or Literature.

-The course is generally available only to graduating seniors who have completed several advanced courses or graduate students with special needs.
-Repeatable for credit with different emphasis.
-(MULT) Prerequisite: SPAN 3308 or SPAN 3307 with a grade of "C" or better and instructor approval.
+This course is an individual study course in Spanish under the direct supervision of a professor.
+It is generally available to graduating seniors who have completed several advanced courses or graduate students with special needs.
+Also, students enrolled in an education abroad program offered by the Department of World Languages & Literatures may take the course to fulfill up to two upper division elective courses in their degree plan.
+Students may not exceed six hours of credit in Independent Study.
+The course is repeatable for credit with different emphasis.
+Prerequisite: SPAN 3308 or SPAN 3307 with a grade of "C" or better and instructor approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.